-These Sweet Potato Pecan Overnight Oats Without Yogurt are rich, creamy and full of veggie goodness.
+These sweet potato overnight oats are rich, creamy and full of veggie goodness.
 They come with a delicious sweet and crunchy topping of toasted pecans coated in maple syrup.
-Make it dairy free by using a non-dairy milk!
+Use regular milk or a dairy free alternative.

 It is not common to use vegetables in ‘sweet’ recipes.
 But after the success of my Vegan Mango Mousse with Sweet Potato I posted recently I was certain sweet potato would also make a great addition to an overnight oats recipe!
 And it has!

 The sweet potato adds bulk and sweetness, as well as helps to create a rich and creamy consistency, which is just gorgeous with the crunchy topping of maple pecans.

 Overnight oats is a fairly new phenomenon, though given its simplicity I am surprised it hadn’t been invented sooner.
 Overnight oats is basically uncooked, chilled porridge.
 What is really appealing about it is the fact that it can be creamy, tangy, full of flavour and fantastic if you are in a hurry but still want a nutritious breakfast.
 Did I mention delicious?